blbadger/blbadger.github.io/continuity-poincare.md

 There is a good reason for this shift: the Poincare-Bendixson theorem, which among other findings states that any attractor of a continuous map in two dimensions must be periodic: the attractor is either a point or a circuit line, corresponding to a zero- or one-dimensional attractor.

+For continuous maps, aperiodic attractors form in $n-2$ dimensions.
+For the case of a 2-dimensional map considered by the Poincare-Bendixson theorem, this means that the aperiodic trajectory forms in 0 dimensions, ie at a point.
+As a point is by definition a period 0 attractor in phase space, there is no aperiodic trajectory in 2 dimensional phase space.

+Note that this only applies to phase space in which every trajectory must be unique.
+Boundary maps of continuous ODEs are unsrestricted are capable of forming fractals in 2 or fewer dimensions.

 ### Discontinuous maps may be aperiodic in 1 or more dimension